 During the second world war the Royal Life Saving Society offered training to civilians in first aid and artificial respiration.
-Those who were members of the Civil Defence service were entitled to wear the society's woven 2" x 2" red on dark navy blue badge on their right breast pocket of battledress (I have not yet come across this badge on a ladies' Pattern 71 tunic).
+Those who were members of the Civil Defence service were entitled to wear the society's woven 2" x 2" red on dark navy blue badge on their right breast pocket of battledress and the Pattern 71 tunic.
 There was a separate oxidised metal badge that could be worn on civilian clothing (though at least one photo shows a full colour enamel badge being worn on bluette overalls early in the war).

 The most interesting photo and description shows the destruction of street level air raid shelters.
 Dated April 1945 it shows that by this late stage of the war there was no longer any threat from the Luftwaffe or V-weapons (obviously the remaining airfields were way inside Germany and the range of V2s (about 200 miles) could no longer reach the UK).

 Of all the civil defence services, the Fire Guard was to have the most members during the second world war.
 Compulsory registration was brought in during 1943 and hundreds of thousands of people were required to join Fire Guard parties.
 The below is an example of a training notification.
 Read a short history of the Fire Guard

 This helmet is currently for sale on eBay (at time of writing bids had already exceeded £175).
 The seller claims that it is a first world war vintage helmet that was reissued in the second world war.
 It has 1938 dated chin strap lugs.

 Derry & Toms was a London department store on Kensington High Street founded in 1853.
 It was renown for its roof garden.
 It closed in 1973 and the building was subsequently developed into smaller retail spaces and office space.